-8.3.1 Create a project from a CMSIS example project
+7.3.1 Create a CMSIS solution from an example project

-You can create a CMSIS project from an example.
+You can create a CMSIS solution from an example project.

-- 1. Select File > New... > CMSIS Project.
-The New Project dialog box opens. - 2.
+- 1. Open the File menu and select New... > CMSIS Solutions Examples.
+The New Project dialog box displays. - 2.
 Click the Example project drop-down list and select an example from the list.
 Each example has a readme.md file that explains the details of that example. - 3.
 In the Project name field, edit the name of the new project or keep the name provided by default. - 4.
-Check the default options: - Keil Studio Cloud sets the newly created project as the active project.
+Check the default options: - Keil[®] Studio Cloud sets the newly created project as the active project.
 Build and run commands only apply to the active project.
 Clear the checkbox if you do not want to make the new project active. - Keil Studio Cloud initializes the project as a Git repository.
 Clear the checkbox if you do not want to turn your project into a Git repository.
 See Configure a project for source control and collaboration for more details. - 5.
 Click Add project.
 Keil Studio Cloud creates the project in your workspace.